-If individual games (not whole rounds) are cancelled prior to games commencing due to unforeseen circumstances, participating teams will be allocated 2 points each.
+If individual games (not whole rounds) are cancelled prior to games commencing due to unforeseen circumstances, participating teams will be given no points and game will be classified as cancelled on the system.
 This action will then enact a no disadvantage rule, i.e. if at the end of the season any team is disadvantaged by this decision; they have the right of appeal.
 All appeals must take place within 24hrs of the last scheduled game of scheduled round.